 4. Volunteers are welcome at any time of the year.

 This is a volunteer position and as such no wage or stipend is currently available.
-The volunteer is responsible for their return flight to Jakarta, visa, comprehensive travel and medical insurance, costs for accommodation and food will be shared between students and assistants (~£250 per month).
+The volunteer is responsible for their return flight to Jakarta, visa, comprehensive travel and medical insurance.
+The current field station rate is available on request, and varies depending upon length of stay, but includes two vegan meals per day six days per week, accommodation, use of project equipment and guides.
+We recommend that volunteers, however, bring their own headlamp and we will suggest appropriate models.
 We can provide volunteers with information on how to fund raise before their trip.

 Term of Appointment: